-These policies cover the most common risks faced by dental labs.
+These insurance policies cover the most common risks faced by dental labs.

-General liability insurance covers common third-party claims, such as a vendor tripping over a rug in your lab.
+A commercial general liability policy covers third-party risks, such as a slip-and-fall injury in your lab.
 Add product liability insurance to guard against product lawsuits.

-A business owner's policy, or BOP, is a cost-effective way for dental laboratories to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for dental laboratories to buy general liability coverage and commercial property insurance together.

 Most states require workers' comp for dental labs that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-Commercial auto insurance is almost always required for business-owned vehicles.
-It covers the cost of accidents involving a dental lab's vehicle.
+Almost every state requires commercial auto insurance for business-owned vehicles.
+It covers financial losses in the event of an accident involving your dental lab's van or other vehicle.